Skip to main content

 kubectl port-forward service/my-hami-webui 3000:3000 --namespace=kube-system

-3. Navigate to localhost:3000 in your browser.
+3. Open http://localhost:3000 in your browser.

 Troubleshooting